-He has served as 45 years has served as President and Chief Executive Officer of The ABCD, INC, a non-profit Community Development Corporation related to the Office of Community Developers of the United Methodist Church.
+He has served for 50 years as President and Chief Executive Officer of The ABCD, INC, a non-profit Community Development Corporation related to the Office of Community Developers of the United Methodist Church.

-ABCD operates; an Energy Conservation Program which insulates and conducts electrical audits on over 300 houses a year and enabled the creation of a Minority Owned Energy Conservation firm know as Urban Green Solutions; a Specialized Transportation Service which transports an average of 200 elderly and low income people daily, including 66 daily to receive Dialysis treatments;
+ABCD operates; an Energy Conservation Program which insulates and conducts electrical audits on over 300 houses a year and enabled the creation of a Minority Owned Energy Conservation firm known as Urban Green Solutions; a Specialized Transportation Service which transports an average of 200 elderly and low-income people daily, including 66 daily to receive Dialysis treatments;

 ABCD also provides transportation to job training and work sites for those recently released from Penal Institutions and Veterans; Sponsors a Center for Entrepreneurship Development which houses Minority Owned Service oriented businesses and agencies and a Property Management Company, along with ABCD’s administrative offices.

-In housing ABCD has organized ten Limited Partnerships which has constructed 255 new houses and renovated 24 during the past several years and constructed a 24 unit apartment complex for people who derived the majority of their income from farm labor.
-Construction of 33 cottages for the elderly, known as Queen Esther’s Village and a 40 unit, 3 story building for the elderly in downtown Canton known as Wilson Pointe was completed during the past two years.
+In housing, ABCD has organized ten Limited Partnerships which have constructed 255 new houses and renovated 24 during the past several years and constructed a 24 unit apartment complex for people who derived the majority of their income from farm labor.
+Construction of 33 cottages for the elderly, known as Queen Esther’s Village, and a 40 unit, 3 story building for the elderly in downtown Canton known as Wilson Pointe was completed during the past two years.